Sustainability

 ✅ Taking responsibility in the sport’s green transition

-We work on the basis of a 3-year plan, divided into concrete annual initiatives.
+We work on the basis of a 3-year plan, where 2025 was the starting point.
+Here are some of the concrete results we have already achieved:

 • Reuse of banners, fences and signs (without year)